mcw-rcc/mcw-rcc.github.io/docs/software/schrodinger.md

 ## Upgrading

-Upgrading your Schrodinger installation is easy and can be done in two steps using the included Uninstall programs for your platform.
-After you uninstall Schrodinger, install the new version.
-This process should find all of the previous configuration.
-You will need to update your schrodinger.hosts file as it appears above.
+To upgrade your Schrodinger installation, first uninstall the current version.
+The uninstall process should leave your configuration intact.
+Then install the upgraded version of Schrodinger and remember to update your schrodinger.hosts file as it appears above.
 If you have issues upgrading, please contact {{ support_email }}.

-## License

-The RCC Schrodinger license includes 25 tokens for the Small-Molecule Drug Discovery Suite.
-An additional 20 tokens are available for the Glide docking program.
-Each job requires a number of tokens for each program in use.
-Please see the following guide for token usage information.

 ## Usage